 The biochar aquifer will store the water via biochar sucking it up and releasing it as needed, wicking the moisture up to the root zone of the plants where it's most needed.
 It also provides water filtration including the ability to remove salts, heavy metals and pesticides and herbicides.

-Also, note that the biochar aquifer uses coarser grade biochar (small chunks eg.2-3cm diameter plus some smaller pieces to fill some of the gaps) and the permafert uses crushed biochar, which can be made in a large galvanised bucket and sledge hammer using a vertical pounding motion.
+Also, note that the biochar aquifer uses coarser grade biochar (small chunks eg.2-3cm diameter plus some smaller pieces to fill some of the gaps) and the permafert uses crushed biochar, which can be made in a 20 litre stainless steel bucket and sledge hammer using a double-handed vertical pounding motion.

 The straw lucerne will reduce evaporation, provide slow-release Nitrogen to the permafert and create a moister/slightly humid micro-climate for the plants above the surface.